 The Samsung Galaxy S20 ultra is one of a new generation of phones capable of accessing 5G, the very latest in mobile network technology.
-5G isn't replacing 4G, rather it's being rolled out to city centres and other busy areas such as airports and train stations to allow for increased capacity.
+5G isn't replacing 4G entirely, but it builds on top 4G networks to ensure a much faster connection for consumers.
+Hence, 5G-capable cell phones will still use 4G technology when needed.

 It's those lightning speeds – Rootmetrics has measured speeds over 450Mbps –that are going to draw people in, as well as being able to say you're one of the first people you know to have a 5G phone.

 The UK's 5G coverage, driven by the big four mobile operators (EE, Vodafone, O2 and Three) is increasing all the time but is a long way off the near-universal coverage of 3G or 4G.
 It's worth checking out providers' websites before signing up to a deal.